Man in custody for sucker punching woman on CTA Red Line, police say

 CHICAGO (WLS) --Charges are pending against a man police said viciously punched a woman on a CTA Red Line train and then left at the Jarvis Avenue stop.

-Police said a woman in her 60s was riding a northbound train at about 12 p.m.
+Police said a 67-year-old woman was riding a northbound train at about 12 p.m.
 Thursday.
 She was reading on her Kindle when a man approached and, completely unprovoked, punched her in the face.

-Police said the woman suffered a serious injury to her eye.
-Family said doctors have told the victim, who is a grandmother, she will likely be blind in her left eye.
+The victim's son told ABC7 Eyewitness News that his mother underwent eye surgery, but is now blind in her left eye.
+She had never met the suspect.

 The suspect got off at Jarvis Avenue.
+The victim got off at the Howard stop to call for help.

+"Quite frankly, it's appalling," said rider Jack Schultz.
+"Why would someone take the time out of their day to hit somebody's grandmother?"

 Chicago police tweeted that a man had been taken into custody Friday afternoon after surveillance images were released to the public.
-They thanked members of the community and 14th District officers, who CPD Spokesman Anthony Guglielmi said recognized a possible offender from the photos.
+They thanked members of the community and 14th District officers, who CPD Spokesman Anthony Guglielmi said recognized a possible offender from the photos and were able to locate him.

 Thank you to you the public and everyone for your assistance in finding this suspect.
 The partnership between the Police and community works and this is just the most recent example.
 Thank you! pic.twitter.com/YnLOcyPiap— Chicago Police (@Chicago_Police) June 15, 2018